SalomePlatform/yacs/doc/optimizer.rst

     def initialize(self,input):
       """Optional method called on initialization.
 Do nothing here"""

-    def parseFileToInit(self,fileName):
-      """Optional method to read and parse an init file given by the OptimizerLoop.
-Do nothing here"""

     def start(self):
       """Start to fill the pool with samples to evaluate.""" self.iter=0